-For purposes of Stella programming, a single television "frame" consists of 262 horizontal lines, and each line is divided by 228 clock counts (3.58MHz).
-The actual TV picture is drawn line by line from the top down 60 times a second, and actually consists of only a portion of the entire "frame" (see diag. #1).
-A typical frame will consist of 3 vertical sync (VSYNC) lines, 37 vertical blank (VBLANK) lines, 192 TV picture lines, and 30 overscan lines.
+For purpose of STELLA programming, a single television "frame" consists of 262 horizontal lines, and each line is divided by 228 clock counts (3.58MHz).
+The actual TV picture is drawn line by line from the top down 60 times a second, and actually consists of only a portion of the entire "frame" (see diagram #1).
+A typical frame will consist of 3 vertical sync (VSYNC) lines to signal the TV set to start a new frame, 37 vertical blank (VBLANK) lines, 192 TV picture lines, and 30 overscan lines.
 Atari's research has shown that this pattern will work on all types of TV sets.
-Each scan line starts with 68 clock counts of horizontal blank (not seen on TV screen) followed by 160 clock counts to fully scan one line of TV picture.
+Each scan line starts with 68 clock counts of horizontal blank (not seen on the TV screen) followed by 160 clock counts to fully scan one line of a TV picture.
 When the electron beam reaches the end of a scan line, it returns to the left side of the screen, waits for the 68 horizontal blank clock counts, and procedes to draw the next line below.

 All horizontal timing is taken care of by hardware, but the microprocessor must "manually" control vertical timing to signal the start of the next frame.
-When the last line of the previous frame is detected, the microprocessors must generate 3 lines of VSYNC, 37 lines of VBLANK, 192 lines of actual TV picture, and 30 lines of overscan.
-Fortunately, both VSYNC and VBLANK can simply be turned on and off at the appropriate times, freeing the microprocessor for other activities during their execution.
+When the last line of the previous frame is detected, the microprocessor must generate 3 lines of VSYNC, 37 lines of VBLANK, 192 lines of actual TV picture, and 30 lines of overscan.
+Fortunately both VSYNC and VBLANK can simply be turned on and off at the appropriate times, freeing the microprocessor for other activities during their execution.